Sunday 25th November

 I wasn’t in the mood for our usual game of ‘Shoot, Shag or Marry’, but I let her pull me up and drag me out anyway because feeling miserable and doing what I’m bloody told has always gone hand in hand.

 The market was selling the same old crap as before, only this time there was no Hamish to distract me.
 No innocent stuttering Scot to reawaken my libido before fucking off with the first available alternative.
-The problem was I was now aware of other guys instead, and every single one of them was staring at me.
-Or more specifically, the oozing bruise around my eye.
+Unfortunately, it left me more aware of other cute guys, and every single one of them was staring at me.
+Or more precisely, at the oozing bruise around my eye.
 I groaned and searched the stalls for a pair of bigger sunglasses.

 “Come on, put a fucking smile on it, luv.”
 Rachel grabbed my arm and dragged me forcefully towards the grocery stalls.